ap0nia/trpc-svelte-toolbox/www/docs/svelte/createQueries.md

 & do exactly 1 database query as well.
 :::

-:::tip
+:::note
-The returned array needs to be of "readonly" nature, this means that you can't store the array in a variable and return it (I think); you must return the array itself from the callback.
+The returned array needs to be of "readonly" nature, this means that you can't store the array in a variable and return it (I think); you must return the array directly from the callback, or qualify the array with `as const`.
 :::

 ```html title='src/components/MyComponent.svelte'